ivanchikj/BPMNTransformations/Readme.md

 -4b  | -r4b
 -4c  | -r4c

-*Some rules <!---insert appropriate rules--> accept an optional input parameter <!---explain what it does-->.
-It can be added to rules by adding an asterisk followed by the desired number.*
+**Some rules <!---insert appropriate rules--> accept an optional input parameter <!---explain what it does-->.
+It can be added to rules by adding an asterisk followed by the desired number.
+The default value is 2.**

 ### Example inputs:
 Some example inputs to get you started: